 A DBA, also known as “Doing Business As,” Trade Name, or Fictitious Business Name, is a name used by a business that is different from the legal name of the business.
 This name is often referred to as a Trade Name in Alabama.

 When a business wants to operate under a name other than its legal name, many states require the business to register its new business name.
-In most cases, this is optional in Arizona, but practically most businesses will register.
+In most cases, this is optional in Alabama, but practically most businesses will register.

 Related: How to start a business in Alabama

 A DBA is required for Alabama businesses that want to operate under a name that is different from the legal name of the owners or entity.
 The DBA registration provides information on the people operating a business, so if there is an issue, the owners of a business can be tracked down.